Economy of the Democratic Republic of the Congo: Forestry

 depleted.
 The more extensive forest regions of the central cuvette and of the Ubangi River valley have increasingly been tapped.

 Roundwood removals were estimated at 72,170,000 m2 in 2003, about 95 percent for fuel.
 Some 14 species are presently being harvested.
-Exports of forest products in 2003 totalled $25.7 million.
+Exports of forest products in 2003 totaled $25.7 million.
 Foreign capital is necessary in order for forestry to expand, and the government recognizes that changes in tax structure and export procedures will be needed to facilitate economic growth.